v-vekpawar/Auto_Portfolio/README.md

 - **GitHub Issues**: [Create an issue](https://github.com/v-vekpawar/autoportfolio/issues)
 - **Documentation**: Check SETUP_GUIDE.md for detailed instructions
-- **Email**: contact.vivekpawar@gmail.com (replace with your contact)
+- **Email**: contact.vivekpawar@gmail.com

 ---

 **Built with ❤️ for the developer community**

-*If AutoPortfolio helped you create an amazing portfolio, please give it a ⭐ on GitHub and share it with others!*
+_If AutoPortfolio helped you create an amazing portfolio, please give it a ⭐ on GitHub and share it with others!_

 ## 🔄 Version History